Codeinator-0711/Green_Energy_Locations/README.md

   - Plot a map of Germany
   - Plot each location with latitude and longitude on the map
-  - Whether a location is suitable for a solar-plant or windmill, it is plotted as a green dot
-  - Whether a location is not suitable for a solar-plant or windmill, it is plotted as a red dot
+  - Whether a location is suitable for a solar-plant or windmill, it is plotted as a green dot -Whether a location is not suitable for a solar-plant or windmill, it is plotted as a red dot
 - Compare the plots with maps that show the actual windmills and solar plants in Germany

 ### 2.5.
 Pitch/Presentation: